What Attracts Cockroaches to Your Home (And How to Stop Them)

 • Starchy and sugary foods

-According to a 2025 NC State University study, German cockroach infestations don’t just bring creepy crawlers—they fill homes with allergens and bacterial toxins that can trigger asthma and allergies.
-The study found that kitchens contained more endotoxins than bedrooms because they provide abundant food sources for cockroaches.
+A 2025 NC State University study found that German cockroach problems don’t just bring pests.
+They fill homes with allergens and bacterial toxins that can trigger asthma and allergies.
+The study found that kitchens had more toxins than bedrooms because they provide more food for cockroaches.

 American Cockroaches

-American cockroaches are much larger (up to 2 inches) and reddish-brown in color.
-They’re often called “water bugs” or “palmetto bugs” and prefer warm, damp environments.
-Unlike German roaches, American cockroaches often live outdoors and enter homes seeking food or water.
+American cockroaches are much larger (up to 2 inches) and reddish-brown.
+They’re often called “water bugs” or “palmetto bugs.”
+Unlike German roaches, American cockroaches often live outdoors and come inside looking for food or water.

 What attracts American cockroaches: